 Several foods and supplements may reduce pain from arthritis, too, including fish oil, glucosamine, chondroitin sulfate, and turmeric.

 Talk to your vet if your dog needs long-term treatment for a chronic pain condition.

 How do you treat your dog for minor pain symptoms?
-What other medications has your vet ever prescribed to treat pain for your dog?
+What other medications has your vet prescribed to treat pain for your dog?
 Let us know in the comments below!